ten-protocol/foundation/governance-guidelines.md

 The Foundation is defined in a set of Articles of Association.

 The Foundation governance bodies shall include:
-1. A **General Membership** (‘the Participant Community’), which is open to any organisation or individual participating in Obscuro Network, and with privileges and responsibilities as set out in section 6.
+1. A **General Membership** (‘the Participant Community’), which is open to any organisation or individual participating in Ten Network, and with privileges and responsibilities as set out in section 6.

 Ratified by:
 2. A **Governing Board** (‘the Board’) of 9 representatives (‘Directors’) with privileges and responsibilities as set out